Integrated Behavioral Health

 Embracing Integrated Behavioral Health

-During the three years of residency, residents receive four formal months of behavioral medicine experience, which includes shadowing of Behavioral Health Consultants (BHCs) in their clinics, one-on-one coaching, gratitude and wellness activities, group role-plays, and much more.
+During the three years of residency, residents receive regular exposure throughout multiple rotations related to behavioral medicine, which includes shadowing of Behavioral Health Consultants (BHCs) in their clinics, one-on-one coaching, gratitude and wellness activities, group role-plays, and much more.
 Informally, residents will work alongside multiple BHCs during their outpatient clinic experiences by completing co-visits, warm-handoffs, and sharing all aspects of patient care.

 Hands on Experience